The meal plans available are:

 - Late Stays (Fall and Spring) – The residence halls close, the meal plans are NOT active, and typically all dining halls close as well.

 McConnell Bistro, located in McConnell Center, is the main dining hall on campus and serves breakfast, lunch and dinner on weekdays and brunch and dinner on weekends.
 Students can use their meal swipes, flex, Claremont Cash, or credit card for meals.

 The Pit-Stop Café is located in Bernard Hall facing the Scott Courtyard.
 The café serves coffee, specialty drinks, gourmet sandwiches, wraps and salads.

-The Shakedown Cafe is a student-run restaurant, located on the second floor of the Gold Student Center (GSC).
+The Shakedown Café is located on the second floor of the Gold Student Center (GSC).

 The Grove House is a craftsman-style home that serves as a restaurant and student center.
 The Grove House kitchen is a student-run restaurant serving delicious homemade dishes made from locally grown food and also caters community events.
 The Grove House is not a part of the student meal plan, but accepts flex dollars/board plus, Claremont Cash, and cash.